rivernews/Final-Project-si507/doc/roadmap/README.md

     - `/companies/<int: id>`: detail view
 - Writing Test cases
     - [x] Test scrapping functionality
-    - [ ] 🔥Test routes
+    - [ ] Test routes

 - Wrap up
-    - [ ] ➡️ Distinguish `SI507project.py` & `flask_server.py`, and give how to explanation in readme.
+    - [x] ➡️ Distinguish `SI507project.py` & `flask_server.py`, and give how to explanation in readme.
-    - [ ] ️️➡️ Checkpoint: see what's TODO in "Code Requirements for Grading".
+    - [x] ️️➡️ Checkpoint: see what's TODO in "Code Requirements for Grading".
 Then redefine.
-    - [ ] Debug crawler.
+    - [x] Debug crawler.
 We can now only get 115 companies.
+    - Finalize final project requirements
+        - [ ] 🔥 Documentation
+        - [ ] Submit

+- Small issues
+    - [ ] Some company gets rating of 0.0, but in fact the rating is not 0.
+For example `Ford Motor` gets a rating of 0 but in fact it's 3.9.
+Pay attention to the company name - in glassdoor page the company name is actually `Ford Motor Company`.